cove.tool optimizes the process for selecting building products with embodied carbon in mind.

 What is Embodied Carbon?

-Embodied carbon refers to C02 (carbon dioxide) emitted during the extraction, manufacture, transportation, construction, replacement, and deconstruction of building materials, together with end of life emissions.
-This is different from Carbon Emissions, and one of the many metrics used to understand your building's Carbon Footprint.
-Embodied carbon is usually expressed at the product level in kgCO2e (kilograms of CO2e), and at the building level in 1,000 kgCO2e (Tonnes of C02e).
+Embodied carbon (kgCO2e) refers to the Greenhouse Gases (GHGs) emitted during the extraction, manufacture, transportation, construction, replacement, and deconstruction of building materials, together with the end of life emissions.
+This is different from Carbon Emissions (also known as Operational Carbon), and one of the many metrics used to understand your building's Carbon Footprint.
+Embodied carbon is usually expressed at the product level in kgCO2e (kilograms of CO2e), and at the building level in 1,000 kgCO2e (Tonnes of CO2e).
+Carbon allows for a tangible measurement, in unit-kilogram, to compare and analyze the environmental impact, direct and indirect, of every choice and resulting environmental reaction.

 How does cove.tool optimize for Embodied Carbon?

-Cove.tool has added embodied carbon as an optional property input in the Change Options page and as a new column category in the Optimization Tool.
+Cove.tool has added embodied carbon as an optional property input in the change option tabs as a new column category in the Optimization Tool.
 In the former users can add embodied carbon values for each product, and in the latter can analyze the embodied carbon in CO2e (tonnes) for each available bundle option.
 Read more about optimization here.

 What do I need to optimize for Embodied Carbon?

 To add embodied carbon to your building performance analysis, you only need the kgCO2e value and multiplier unit of the building product which the user would like to evaluate.
 These inputs are not yet automated by cove.tool, but can be found through the product's manufacturer website, on a products EPD certificate, or through the EC3 portal.
 The last option is available through cove.tool as the Building Transparency button at the top on each Change Options Page.
-The next section will go into using the EC3 Database to locate your building products' embodied carbon value.
+Read this article to see how you can use the EC3 Database to locate your building products' embodied carbon value.

 Where else can I find Embodied Carbon Values?

 If the EC3 Tool did not contain the product you were looking for, the next best resource is going to be finding your products, or a similar product's, Environmental Product Declaration (EPD).
 EPDs are a standardized assessment of a product or building system's effect on the environment.
 The assessment includes declaring the product's or building system's global warming potential (embodied carbon), energy and resource depletion, chemical makeup, waste generation, and more.
-Although a variety of EPD programs exist, a verified EPD will follow the ISO (International Organization for Standardization) 14025, 14040, 14044, and EN 15804 or ISO 21930 and have at least a cradle-to-gate scope.
-Manufacturers who have undergone the process to declare their products, will typically list these forms as .pdf files on their websites.
-So when searching for your ideal product searching "Manufacturer Name" + EPD will help determine whether such a document exists.
+Learn more about EPDs in this article about Greenhouse Gases.
+Example EPD tables are shown below.

-Why do I need early stage embodied carbon?
+Why do I need to calculate embodied carbon in the early stages?

 Read more about the Carbon Leadership initiative here.